pascaltribel/PyAWD/README.md

 dataset = AcousticWaveDataset(2, nx=250, dt=2, t=10)
 ```

-Then we plot the first simulation:
+Then we plot the first simulation.
+The &#128960; character shows the interrogator position:

 ```python
 dataset.plot_item(0)